ConorTighe/THEORY-OF-ALGORITHMS/Problem5/README.md

 Write a function hamming-weight in Racket that takes a list l as input and returns the number of non-zero elements in it.

+## What is hamming weight?
+In computer science the process described in the problem above is known as finding the hamming weight.
+The Hamming weight of a string is the number of symbols that are different from the zero-symbol of the alphabet used.
+It is thus equivalent to the Hamming distance from the all-zero string of the same length.

 # Solution:
 The working solution to this project can be found in the hammingCount.rkt file, you can open this in DrRacket and run the program.